bennycive/bennycive/README.md

     👋 Welcome to my GitHub

      I'm Benjamini Athanas, a passionate Backend Developer committed to building impactful and scalable digital solutions.

-     🚀 About Me

     🔭 Currently working on projects at Afrigotech

-    🌱 Expanding my skills in Java (Spring Boot) and Angular

-    👯 Open to collaboration on hybrid and cross-platform technology projects

     🚀 Focused on building real-time, scalable systems that deliver performance and reliability